SurreyEARS/slackguide/index.md

 If you would like to have a personal list, send a DM to todobot with `/todo` and it will create a list for you.
 This way you can send it tasks without opening the web interface.

-Discussions about tasks should be done in a thread on the task.
-As workast messages are not visble from within slack.
+Discussions about tasks should be done in a thread in the appropriate channel.
+Comments on tasks are not visible in Slack, only on the web interface for Workast.

 ## Support
 Having trouble with using Slack?
 Check Slack's [Getting Started guide](https://get.slack.help/hc/en-us/categories/202622877-Slack-Guides) or Workast's [Help site](https://help.todobot.io/).
 If you're still unable to solve the issue, contact us at [hello[at]surreyears.co.uk](mailto:hello@surreyears.co.uk) and we’ll help you sort it out.